Major revision January 1990

 (see also Europe policy)

-EC850 Many of the national level policies outlined here would be difficult if not impossible to pursue while the European Union pursues unsustainable and corporatist economic policies.
+EC850 Many of the national level policies outlined here would be difficult if not impossible to pursue while the European Union pursues unsustainable and corporatist economic policies, and the UK still remains a part of the European Union.
 In particular the Single Market is in direct conflict with the encouragement of self-reliant and diverse local economies; the movement towards a single currency is in conflict with the need to retain, and devolve to lower levels, independence in monetary policy; the EU requirement for common external tariffs conflicts with the proposed imposition of equivalent resource taxation for imported goods.

 EC851 Equally many of the national level policies outlined here could be delegated to a reconstituted 'European Confederation of Regions'.
 Only trans-national institutions are able to implement the regulatory and fiscal measures which can confront those seeking to gain from unsustainable and inequitable activities.
 The potential significance of a reformed European Union for Green objectives must be acknowledged.